Trends Watcher

 • Arizona Proposition 139: This amendment, sponsored by Arizona for Abortion Access, would allow for abortions until the point of fetal viability, somewhere between 24 and 26 weeks.
 Abortion is currently banned at 15 weeks in the state.

 • Colorado Amendment 79: Coloradans for Protecting Reproductive Freedom‘s measure would enshrine abortion in the state constitution.
-It would also allow abortion to be a covered service under health insurance plans for Colorado state and local government employees, and for enrollees in state and local governmental insurance programs.
+It would also allow abortion to be a covered service under health insurance plans for Medicaid recipients, Colorado state and local government employees, and other enrollees in state and local governmental insurance programs.
 Because it amends the state constitution, Amendment 79 will need at least 55% of the vote in order to pass.

 • Florida Amendment 4: Floridians Protecting Freedom (FPF) is leading the statewide Yes on 4 campaign of allied organizations and concerned citizens working protect the right to abortion up until the point of viability, or when necessary to protect the patient’s health.
 The fate of Amendment 4 is especially important due to the state’s new six-week abortion ban.
 Florida has the highest threshold in the country for ballot measures to pass: Amendment 4 needs to win at least 60% of the vote this November in order to succeed.